 Essential Ingredients of Iced Coffee Vs. Cold Brew

 Both drinks use the same ingredients, coffee and water, but the variation comes in the process of brewing time.
 As per their name, we know one drink flows on the ice, and the second remains cold the whole time.

 Brew as regular coffee and cool it; add some ice cubes; now it is prepared to drink.
 You’ll note the coffee becomes weaker as the ice starts melting.
 In simple, you can also say that coffee has ice in it.
 It is absolutely the same when you think of the name of it or mesmerizing in your mind.

 How To Prevent Dilute It?

 Add more ground coffee to the coffee maker; the resulting flavour will be more strong.
 This is how you can slow down the process of ice melting.

-You can also put your cooled coffee in the ice cube tray and put it in the freezer for some time and put back these ice cubes into the cup and after a few moments, when it starts melting, drink it.
+You can also put your cooled coffee in the ice cube tray, put it in the freezer for some time, and put back these ice cubes into the cup, and after a few moments, drink it when it starts melting.